Jan. 6 panel subpoenas Secret Service for erased texts

 The Secret Service said it has provided a substantial number of emails and chat messages that included conversations and details related to Jan.
 6 to the inspector general.
 It also said text messages from the Capitol Police requesting assistance on Jan.
 6 were preserved and provided to the inspector general’s office.

-The Senate Committee on Homeland Security and Governmental Affairs, which has jurisdiction over the Department of Homeland Security and the Secret Service, is also expecting a briefing from the inspector general about the letter, according to a person familiar with the committee’s discussions who was not authorized to discuss them publicly.
+The Senate Homeland Security and Governmental Affairs Committee, which has jurisdiction over the Department of Homeland Security and the Secret Service, is also expecting a briefing from the inspector general about the letter, according to a person familiar with the committee’s discussions who was not authorized to discuss them publicly.

-Ohio Republican Sen. Rob Portman said in a statement that he was “deeply concerned” by the OIG’s recent letter.
-Portman, the ranking member on the Homeland Security committee, added “It is essential that the Department be transparent with its inspector general, Congress, and the American public.”
+Ohio Sen. Rob Portman, the top Republican on the committee, said in a statement that he was “deeply concerned” by the inspector general’s recent letter and that it was “essential that the Department be transparent with its inspector general, Congress, and the American public.”

 The Jan.
 6 committee has taken a renewed interest in the Secret Service following the dramatic testimony of former White House aide Cassidy Hutchinson, who recalled what she heard about Trump’s actions the day of the insurrection.